Documentation Randomizer Quick Start

 Withdrawing Funds

-into your smart contract.
+To withdraw funds, implement the function randomizer.clientWithdrawTo(address to, uint256 amount) into your smart contract.
 Make sure it's only callable by pre-approved accounts.

-You can also call require the fees to be covered by users by using one of the following functions in your smart contract:
+You can also require the fees to be covered by users by using one of the following functions in your smart contract:

-randomizer.estimateFee(uint256 callbackGasLimit)
+• randomizer.estimateFee(uint256 callbackGasLimit)

-randomizer.estimateFee(uint256 callbackGasLimit, uint256 confirmations)
+• randomizer.estimateFee(uint256 callbackGasLimit, uint256 confirmations)

-You can use these estimateFee functions to get the contract user to pay for the gas fee before
+You can use the estimateFee functions to get the contract user to pay for the gas fee before making the request, by making your request-making function "payable" and adding require(msg.value >= estimateFee).

 You can also use these special views in your front-end for fee estimates, using a gas price given by a web3 provider, which you can use to calculate how much ETH users should attach to their transaction to pay for the request:

-await randomizer.estimateFeeUsingGasPrice(uint256 callbackGasLimit, uint256 gasPrice)
+• await randomizer.estimateFeeUsingGasPrice(uint256 callbackGasLimit, uint256 gasPrice)

-await randomizer.estimateFeeUsingConfirmationsAndGasPrice(uint256 callbackGasLimit, uint256 confirmations, uint256 gasPrice)
+• await randomizer.estimateFeeUsingConfirmationsAndGasPrice(uint256 callbackGasLimit, uint256 confirmations, uint256 gasPrice)

 Real-time Results